DenisovNikita/Python-projects/packaging_ast_builder/README.md

 # AST builder package

 This is an AST builder package for python programs.
-Draws AST graph in pretty format.
+It can draw an AST graph in pretty format.

 Example for simple program